redyyu/wechat_subscribers/readme.txt

 =English=

-Upgrade to 1.50.
+***Fix token can’t valid problem***
+First you have to follow the regular steps to setup this plugin, After you meet the problem can’t valid your token or time out… I provider a crack file __wechatsucks__.php, try use it to replace wordpres’s index.php temporary, and try to valid again.
+Good luck!

-Version 1.5 support "synchronous Article contents" (supporting news and text messages), "Automatic Replies Recent Content" (news only), "Message History”, This release is develop by GuYue.
+New version support "synchronous Article contents" (supporting news and text messages), "Automatic Replies Recently Post” (news only), "Message History”, This release is develop by GuYue.

 This is a simple WeChat public platform plug-in for subscription accounts.
 Current version of the plug-in now supports ordinary subscription account only, anyone Register free WeChat public platform with subscription account can get full functionality of this plug-in, no need pay for a certified to upgrade your account.